carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 - "If we want the most efficient parallelism on a single machine, we need to unlock the GIL."
 - "Numba helps you both speeding up and lifting code from the GIL."
 ---
-FIXME: Vector-based parallelization is explained well, but task-based is actually missing from this chapter.

 FIXME: Maybe it makes sense to explain the difference between multiprocessing and multithreading in this chapter?